65th Brigade Engineer Battalion: Vietnam War and the post-Cold War era

 The 65th was deployed to Vietnam in 1965 and spent six years supporting the 25th Infantry Division.
-One of the main assignments during the Vietnam War was jungle clearing operations near Cu Chi, Dau Tieng and Tay Ninh 25th Division basecamps.
+One of the main assignments during the Vietnam War was jungle clearing operations near the 25th Division's Cu Chi, Dau Tieng and Tay Ninh base camps.
 During this time it gained 12 campaign credits before returning to the United States in 1971, arriving at Oahu, Hawaii.
 Between 1972 and 1986 the unit served as a divisional engineer unit, before being converted into a light engineering battalion.
 In 2002, the battalion deployed 80 personnel to Bosnia in support of the 25th Infantry Division.
 After this, it was inactivated in 2005 as the 25th Infantry Division was reorganized along modular lines.
 The battalion was reactivated as part of the 130th Engineer Brigade in Hawaii in 2008.
 With this formation, the unit deployed to both Iraq and Afghanistan under Operation Iraqi Freedom and Operation Enduring Freedom.